Lululemon plans to make leggings from plants

 “I believe there will come a time in the near future when we will be able to create renewable, plant-based plastics that have a very low climate impact, and more than that, they will be fully recyclable and compostable,” he says.
 “We need to be doing the research now to get to that point.”

-McDonald points out that this Genomatic partnership is just one part of a broader sustainability initiative.
+McDonald points out that this Genomatica partnership is just one part of a broader sustainability initiative.
 Like many companies, including Nike and Walmart, Lululemon plans to source renewable energy across its direct operations (though not in its partner factories), phase out single-use plastic, and reduce water consumption.
 The company has also invested in Mylo, a plant-based material derived from mushrooms that is an alternative to traditional leather, and plans to start including it in products this year.
 “This is not a one-off project,” he says.
 “It’s part of a much bigger plan.”

 It is now clear that the fashion industry is actively accelerating climate change.
 Experts estimate that the sector is responsible for 10% of the world’s carbon emissions.
 Earlier this month, the United Nations released a report that made it clear that all of these emissions are directly responsible for the extreme weather events we’re seeing around the world, and it is already too late to stop temperatures from rising over the next three decades.
 But the report pointed out that if the world aggressively and rapidly cuts its emissions, we may be able to limit temperatures from increasing beyond 2050.
 In other words, companies need to change their entire supply chains—and fast.